tophatDev-roblox/block-and-hammer/README.md

 rojo serve
 ```
 4. download the place file from the [latest release](https://github.com/tophatDev-roblox/block-and-hammer/releases/latest) then open it in Roblox Studio
-5. once in the place, connect the Rojo plugin and you should be able to play the game
+5. once in the place, [connect Rojo](https://rojo.space/docs/v7/getting-started/new-game/#live-syncing-into-studio) and you should be able to start the game

 ## specific version

 1. go to to the release of which version you want to build
-2. download the `Source code (zip)` from the Assets section of the release
+2. download `Source code (zip)` from the *Assets* section of the release
 3. extract the `.zip` file to a folder
 4. continue to step 2 of [latest version](#latest-version)